History of Multan: British era

 The Siege of Multan began on 19 April 1848 when local Sikhs murdered two emissaries of the British Raj who were present at the reception of the new governor of Multan who had been selected by the British East India Company.
 Rebellion engulfed the Multan region under the leadership of Diwan Mulraj Chopra.
 The British soon launched expeditions against Mulraj, capturing the nearby town of Dera Ghazi Khan.
-The British then defeated Mulraj's forces at a settlement 4 miles from Multan on 1 July 1848, and captured most guns belonging to Mulraj's army.
-General William S. Whish was ordered in July 1848 to take 7,000 men with him into order to capture Multan, where Mulraj had been encircled.
-Much of the force was Sikhs, who in October 1848 defected to Mulraj's forces, forcing General Whish to abandon his first attempt to conquer Multan.
+The British then defeated Mulraj's forces at a settlement 4 miles away from Multan on 1 July 1848, and captured most guns belonging to Mulraj's army.

+General William Whish was ordered in July 1848 to take 7,000 men with him into order to capture Multan, where Mulraj had been encircled.
+Much of the force was of Sikhs, who in October 1848 defected to Mulraj's forces, forcing General Whish to abandon his first attempt to conquer Multan.
 By December 1848, the British had captured portions of Multan city's outskirts.
 In January 1849, the British had amassed a force of 12,000 to conquer Multan.
-On 22 January 1849, the British had breached the walls of the Multan Fort, leading to the surrender of Mulraj and his forces to the British.
+On 22 January 1849, the British had breached the walls of the Multan Fort, leading to the surrender of Mulraj and his forces.

 After a long and bloody battle, Multan was made part of the British Raj.
 During this time, Sardar Karan Narain's son became an icon during the British Raj and was awarded titles 'Rai Bahadur' and Knighted 'Sir' by Her Majesty.
 The British built some rail routes to the city, but its industrial capacity was never fully developed.

 Post-independence

 The predominantly Muslim population supported Muslim League and Pakistan Movement.
 After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while the Muslim refugees from India settled in the Multan.
 It initially lacked industry, hospitals and universities.
 Since then, there has been some industrial growth, and the city's population is continually growing.
-Today, it is one of the country's largest urban centres and remains an important settlement in the Southern Punjab.
+Today, it is one of the country's largest urban centres and remains an important settlement in the Pakistan.